SeisComP/main/apps/python/descriptions/scdumpcfg.rst

-scdumpcfg reads and prints the :ref:`module or bindings configuration <concepts_configuration>` for a specific module or for global.
+scdumpcfg reads and prints the
+:ref:`module or bindings configuration <concepts_configuration>`
+for a specific module or for global.
 This command-line utility is useful for debugging of configuration parameters.

 Related to :program:`scdumpcfg` is :ref:`bindings2cfg` which dumps the bindings configuration to :term:`SCML`.

+Instead of printing parameters and values for stations, the option ``--nlsc`` allows printing the stream codes considered by the bindings.
+The output may be used e.g. for filtering dumped streams in :ref:`scart`.

 Examples
 ========